bookofproofs/bookofproofs.github.io/_sources/history/19th-century/coutts.md

 7. Wrote several textbooks and textbooks on mathematics, including the popular volumes College Geometry and Higher Algebra.
 8. Hosted mathematics conferences and created a major international forum for the advancement of mathematics teaching and research.

-Born 26 May1885, Kinghorn, Fife, Scotland.
+Born 26 May 1885, Kinghorn, Fife, Scotland.
 Died 16 December 1946, Radcliffe Infirmary, Oxford.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Coutts/)